 Stop 4: Entertainment for the Kids

 Now something for the kids!
-A 20-minute scenic drive to Borden, Indiana will take you to Huber’s Orchard and Winery.
-The Family Farm Park has activities like Mountain Slides, Mazes, the Grain Train and many more!
+A 20-minute scenic drive will take you to Huber’s Orchard and Winery.
+The seasonal Family Farm Park has activities like Mountain Slides, Mazes, the Grain Train and many more!
 Huber’s also has a U-pick operation for fruits and vegetables from early spring to late fall.
 Families can walk in the rows of produce hanging from trees, vines, bushes, and brambles to hand-select their produce.
 It is truly a one-of-a-kind experience that can be enjoyed by all ages!
 A trip to Huber’s doesn’t have to be all about the kids…don’t forget to stop by the winery to bring a couple bottles home for yourself.

 Local Tip: The Jalapeno Cheese bread from the market is amazing!